mesosphere-backup/dcos-cassandra-service/README.md

 #### Cassandra Application Configuration

-The Cassandra application is configured via the cassandra json object. **You should not modify these settings without strong reason and an advanced knowledge of Cassandra internals and cluster operations.** The available configuration items are included for advanced users who need to tune the default configuration for specific workloads.
+The Cassandra application is configured via the Cassandra JSON object. **You should not modify these settings without strong reason and an advanced knowledge of Cassandra internals and cluster operations.** The available configuration items are included for advanced users who need to tune the default configuration for specific workloads.

 Example Cassandra configuration: